Unique Media Unites Wowza and Peer5 as Webcast SolutionOctober 23, 2018

-Unique Media TV has been managing webcasts for this client since 2004, using a custom solution that leverages Wowza streaming products, including Wowza Streaming Engine™ software and the Wowza Streaming Cloud™ service.
+Unique Media TV has been working with this client since 2004, using a custom webcast solution that leverages Wowza streaming products, including Wowza Streaming Engine™ software and the Wowza Streaming Cloud™ service.
 The company was keen to stay at the forefront of technology and deliver the best possible high-definition (HD) viewing experience.

 Unique Media and their client wanted to achieve multi-bitrate HD webcasting while avoiding last-mile bandwidth problems.
 By integrating services from Peer5 into their Wowza-based platform, Unique Media, the client and their trusted partners worked together to stay on the cutting edge—creating a flexible, reliable peer-assisted streaming solution.

 Avoiding Peak-Demand Problems

 From all-hands meetings to training and education sessions, this huge tech company regularly needs to stream to offices around the globe.
 Even the strongest internet connection can become saturated when thousands of employees try to watch a HD video at the same time.

 According to Huan Le, Vice President of Business Development at Peer5, the client needed to avoid a “peak demand problem.”
 This is similar to sitting in rush-hour traffic.